TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 Too bad.
 We're super lazy, so we want it there.
 How can we make it happen?

-Composer has [special *bin* section](https://getcomposer.org/doc/articles/vendor-binaries.md#how-is-it-defined-), where we can **define the symlink path for your bin file**.
+The Composer has [special *bin* section](https://getcomposer.org/doc/articles/vendor-binaries.md#how-is-it-defined-), where we can **define the symlink path for your bin file**.
 Just add this to `composer.json` of your package:

 ```json
 {